fisheryv/lobe-chat/docs/Deployment/Deploy-with-Azure-OpenAI.md

 # Deploying with Azure OpenAI

-LobeChat supports using [Azure OpenAI][azure-openai-url] as the model service provider for OpenAI.
+PlanChat supports using [Azure OpenAI][azure-openai-url] as the model service provider for OpenAI.
 This document will guide you through the configuration of Azure OpenAI.

 #### TOC